-MARVELOUS MARBLE CAKE RECIPE
+STEP-BY-STEP MARBLE CAKE RECIPE

-A few tips from Luisa include to bake the cake the day before, as the cake gets better with age, and that if you’re using a Bundt pan it’s best not to fill it to the top as this cake rises a lot thanks to the full tablespoon of baking soda.
+A few tips from Luisa include baking the cake the day before, as the cake gets better with age, and that if you’re using a Bundt pan it’s best not to fill it to the top as this cake rises a lot thanks to the full tablespoon of baking soda.

 On the National Baking Society blog, the writer makes 10-12 mini Bundt cakes with the batter, making these perfect as gifts or party favors.
-These were cute and portable, and the center can be filled with a cream or frosting.
+These were cute and portable, and the center can be filled with cream or frosting.